In the beginning...

 Apple 15.4" MacBook Pro (2.5 GHz Core Duo 2048 MB RAM 200 GB 7200 RPM hard disk)

-I finally had to retire the old PowerBook.
-Now, I have Vmware Fusion running on this machine, with virtual Vista, XP, and Ubuntu (64 bit) machines.
-This machine makes me feel like I can do anything.
+I had Vmware Fusion running on this computer, with virtual Vista, XP, and Ubuntu (64 bit) machines.
+This computer made me feel like I could do anything.
 So much power!
 So much speed!
-And it's damn good looking!
+And it was damn good looking!

-I run Mac OS X 10.5 on this computer.
-With it's speed and Mac OS X's power, I have really cut down the time I spend on the Linux machines.
+I mostly ran Mac OS X 10.5 on this computer.
+With it's speed and Mac OS X's power, I really cut down the time I spent on the Linux boxes.
 Mac OS X can do just about everything I want.

 IBM Thinkpad T42